jakubDoka/the-worst-midustry-plugin/README.md

 `permissions` are way to map the required roles to use commands. (`"command name": [..roles]`)

 `channels` hold ides to guild channels that are used by the plugin.
-The options are `chat` ro bridge game chat with discord chat and `rankLog` to log the rank changes.
+The options are `chat` ro bridge the_worst_one.game chat with discord chat and `rankLog` to log the rank changes.

 ## worst/buildcore/config.json